mka4550/NSSA320-Lab3-Azure-Terraform/README.md

 # NSSA320-Lab3-Azure-Terraform
 Madya Alfalasi - 390006108

 This lab demonstrates the use of Terraform to deploy and manage infrastructure in Microsoft Azure.
+The lab includes Azure authentication, provider initialization, virtual machine deployment, virtual machine resizing using variables, and automated NGINX provisioning.

 # Technologies Used
 - Terraform